-6
+Figure 6: Selecting IP Initial Settings

 Note the block diagram was removed from the previous image, that’s because you will specify the size for the specs we need to meet, which we will get into later.
 Click next and you’ll see some options.